PHaoMing/calculus-nb/landscape-of-calculus.md

 Measuring change is more of a defining routine as shown above.
 In science and in several applications of calculus, we concern about how one change affects another.
-The simplest model of the relation between two variables is through a function:
+The relation between two variables is usually modeled through a function:

 $$
 y = f(x).